sdg31/DataStructures/Project 3/insertion/README.md

 # Insertion Sort

-This code has been adapted from this [repository](https://github.com/ermerryman/insertion) to work with a template vector.
+This code has been adapted from this [repository](https://github.com/ermerryman/insertion).
 The original code was made available by the following people:

 * [Abraham,George R](gra3@zips.uakron.edu)
 * [Kretz,Keith W](kwk19@zips.uakron.edu)